 |HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

-A large and very distinctive black ground bug with a dark red or orange spot at the base of the wing membrane; confusion with other species is unlikely.
+A large and very distinctive black ground bug with a dark red or orange spot at the base of the wing membrane.

-A. rolandri has been found in a variety of dry, sheltered and well-drained habitats which have a thin covering of leaf litter or stones, such as chalk pits, cliffsides and (historically) cultivated arable fields.
+A. rolandri has been found in a variety of dry, sheltered and well-drainedhabitats such as chalk pits, cliffsides and arable fields, where it is associated with Common Fumitory and other plants in Fumariaceae.
 Adults overwinter, becoming active in the spring.
 The new generation is complete by August.

 A scarce species known primarily from the south of England between Cornwall and Kent, with a scatter of records as far north as north Norfolk and the midlands.